-Overcoming narcissist Abuse, by Elizabeth Shaw.
+Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

-If you have a pattern of attracting narcissists this is the issues you need to deal within yourself.
+If you have a pattern of attracting narcissists, this is the issues you need to deal within yourself.

-Most often this is done believing that that’s the only communication needed, that you don’t have to explain your needs to them.
+Most often this is done believing that’s the only communication needed, that you don’t have to explain your needs to them.
 Thus leaving you to deny yourself your own needs, to self sacrifice your needs to serve others, becoming the perfect pray for a narcissistic person.

-Often not understanding your fundamental needs, not speaking out and up for yourself, therefore you covertly ask for them to be met. ( just because you do something covertly doesn’t make you a narcissist.)
+Often not understanding your fundamental needs, not speaking out and up for yourself.
+Therefore you covertly ask for them to be met. ( just because you do something covertly doesn’t make you a narcissist.)

 As nice as you can be as a person, the more you give and the less you receive, most often leaves some people with, anger, resentment, hostility.
 This is human nature when taken advantage of, or needs not being met, or being provoked by others.

-Narcissist provides others with intermittent re-enforcement.
+A narcissist provides others with intermittent re-enforcement.
 Until you get so sick and tired of being sick and tired and reach your limit of giving, and mostly receiving hurt and neglect in return.

-It takes courage to unlearn your programmed mindset and inner dialogue, it takes courage and strength to stop giving to those who are not worthy of you, it takes losing your pride and your ego to help yourself overcome your fears and being able to not only give but also ask for help and take it.
+It takes courage to unlearn your programmed mindset and inner dialogue, and it takes courage and strength to stop giving to those who are not worthy of you, it takes losing your pride and your ego to help yourself overcome your fears and being able to not only give but also ask for help and take it.

-It’s time to stop denying yourself your own needs.
-It’s also time to stop just giving, time to stop people pleasing those who only wish to use you.
+It takes time to stop denying yourself your own needs.
+It’s also time to stop just giving, time to stop people-pleasing those who only wish to use you.
 It’s time to stop being nice to everyone in the hope they’ll be nice to you.

-It’s time to state your needs and if they’re not being met, move onto better more positive, more friendly people.
+It’s time to state your needs and if they’re not being met, move onto better, more positive, more friendly people.